kgdacalosciascdo/agis-wireframe/docs/AEMS_WORKFLOW_DESIGN.md

 preserves assignment, update, reassignment-from, reassignment-to, and ending events with actor, reason, and old/new snapshots.

-Until ARMIS is implemented, the workspace uses IAP's temporary resource data to warn about:
+With the default IAP-backed provider, the workspace uses the interim resource data to warn about:

 - missing required team roles;
 - assigned versus required person-day differences;